 - TSU—Technology and Software Unrestricted.

-NLR—Mass Market products are eligible for export with NLR (No License Required) to any end user (including government end users) in all countries except the five (5) embargoed countries: Cuba, Iran, North Korea, Sudan, and Syria.
+NLR—Mass Market products are eligible for export with NLR (No License Required) to any end user (including government end users) in all countries except the embargoed countries: Cuba, Iran, North Korea, Syria, Russia, Belarus, and the Regions of Crimea, Donetsk People's Republic, and Luhansk People's Republic of Ukraine.
 Mass Market products are eligible for de minimis treatment.

 OFAC—Office of Foreign Assets Control.
 The office at the U.S. Department of the Treasury that administers and enforces economic and trade sanctions against targeted foreign countries, terrorism-sponsoring organizations, and international narcotics traffickers based on U.S. foreign policy and national security goals.
 OFAC blocks assets of foreign countries subject to economic sanctions; controls participation by U.S. persons, including foreign subsidiaries, in transactions with specific countries or nationals of such countries; and administers embargoes on certain countries or areas of countries.